Conservation benefit: Establishment of 124-acre no-take forest reserve

-Kumu is a small village on the northern coast of Sulawesi, Indonesia, with a population of about 240 families.
-Because of decreased watershed protection, the village now experiences serious groundwater shortages during the dry season, as well as flooding during heavy rains.
+Kumu is a small village on the northern coast of Sulawesi, Indonesia, with about 240 families.
+Because of decreased watershed protection, the village now experiences serious groundwater shortages during the dry season, and flooding during heavy rains.

-Seacology is assisting Kumu villagers by funding the planting of 5,000 indigenous tree seedlings in about 25 acres of deforested land bordering the river, as well as the much-needed renovation of the village’s only school.
-In exchange for these urgently needed items, the villagers will set aside 124 acres of intact rainforest as a no-take zone.Full or partial funding for this project provided by
+Seacology is funding the planting of 5,000 indigenous tree seedlings in about 25 acres of deforested land bordering the river.
+A Seacology grant will also fund the much-needed renovation of the village’s only school.
+In return, the community will set aside 124 acres of intact rainforest as a no-take zone.Full or partial funding for this project provided by

 - June 2008

-- As of May 2008 the Kumu school remains in good condition.
+- The Kumu school remains in good condition.
 Villagers continue their efforts to protect the no-take area and have collected seedlings from the forest to plant near the river.

 - July 2005

-- In 2004 and early 2005 villagers formalized the no-take zone by official village ordinance, installed signage and boundary markings for the no-take area and started a native seed nursery to boost...
+- In 2004 and early 2005, villagers formalized the no-take zone by official village ordinance, installed signage and boundary markings for the no-take area, and started a native seed nursery to...

 - March 2005